Ellen Douglas: Biography

-Douglas was born in Natchez, Mississippi, and grew up in Hope, Arkansas, and Alexandria, Louisiana.
+Douglas was born in New Orleans, Louisiana and grew up in Hope, Arkansas, and Alexandria, Louisiana.
 She graduated from the University of Mississippi in 1942 and later settled in Greenville, Mississippi with her husband Kenneth Haxton.
-She had three sons with Haxton: Richard, Brooks and Ayres.
-She later taught writing at Ole' Miss.
+She had three sons with Haxton: Richard, Ayres, and Brooks Haxton, the latter a notable, award-winning poet and writer.

+Douglas taught writing at Ole' Miss, where she was writer-in-residence from 1979 to 1983.
+One of her creative writing students was Larry Brown, a local Oxford firefighter who went on to publish many acclaimed works of fiction.

 She adopted the pen name Ellen Douglas before the publication of A Family’s Affairs to protect the privacy of two aunts, on whose lives she had based much of the plot.

 Douglas died of heart failure at the age of 91 on November 7, 2012.
-Her son Brooks Haxton has become a notable, award-winning poet and writer.

 Margalit Fox writes that Douglas's work "explored the epochal divide between the Old South and the New, examining vast, difficult subjects — race relations, tensions between the sexes, the conflict between the needs of the individual and those of the community — through the small, clear prism of domestic life."